-This guide is intended to provide information and resources about Public Performance Rights for screening film media within and outside of the classroom, to include materials currently owned by KU units and other materials.
+This page is intended to provide information and resources about Public Performance Rights for screening film media within and outside of the classroom at the University of Kansas.

 Public Performance Rights (PPR) are the legal rights to publicly show a film or video (media).
 Normally the media producer or distributor manages these rights.
 The rights-holder (or their designate) can assign PPR to others through a Public Performance License.